Constructing the virtual fundamental class of a Kuranishi atlas

 (Note that by \eqref{eq:VIJ} any two of the sets $\TM_{IJ}, \TM_{HJ}, \tau_{HJ}^{-1}(\TM_{IH})$ determine the third.)
 For maximal elements $J$ of $\Ii_\Kk$, we then define $\Sss_J: M_J\to E_A$ as the projection

-The above should be considered as the default formula for $\Sss_J$, that holds at points $(e_{J\less A},x)\in M_J$ where $x$ is far from any overlap $V_{JK}$ with $J\subsetneq K$.
+The above should be considered as the default formula for $\Sss_J$, that holds at points $(e_{A\less J},x)\in M_J$ where $x$ is far from any overlap $V_{JK}$ with $J\subsetneq K$.
 However, in general it must be modified in ways explained in Example~\ref{ex:MJ} below. \MS

 Before giving the general formulas for $\mu_J, \tau_{IJ}, \Sss_J$, we discuss an example.
-Part (i) shows the role of the collar in constructing $\tau_{IJ}$, while part (ii) explains the relevance of the collar's compatibility with projections and rescaling to the proof of the composition rule\eqref{eq:taucomp} .
+Part (i) shows the role of the collar in constructing $\tau_{IJ}$, and also how to achieve the closed graph condition in \eqref{eq:clgraph}, while part (ii) explains the relevance of the collar's compatibility with projections and rescaling to the proof of the composition rule~\eqref{eq:taucomp}.
 The usefulness of considering multiple collar compatible shrinkings $(\Vv^n, \ve^n)$ will also become apparent.
-We will use cutoff functions $\bigl(\be_{IJ}: V_I\to [0,1]\bigr)_{I\subsetneq J}$ of the following form: if $\Vv\sqsubset \Vv'$ we have
+We will use cutoff functions $\bigl(\chi_{IJ}: V_I\to [0,1]\bigr)_{I\subsetneq J}$ of the following form: if $\Vv\sqsubset \Vv'$ we have

 \MS

 \begin{example} \rm {\bf (Attaching the $M_J$).}\, We begin by considering the case when the isotropy groups are trivial, so that $\tau_{IJ}: \TM_{IJ}\to M_{IJ}$ is a homeomorphism.
 It is then easiest to define its inverse